About Us

-Lyndhurst Bowling Club is a long-established club based in the beautiful New Forest, with teams playing in both the New Forest Men’s and Ladies’ leagues as well as Club tournaments for singles and pairs.
+Lyndhurst Bowling Club is a long-established club based in the beautiful New Forest, with teams playing in both the New Forest Men’s and Ladies’ leagues as well as Club tournaments for singles and pairs (and the Bournemouth and District Bowling Association Saturday morning league).
 Our wide-ranging membership numbers around 120 members, comprising both active bowlers and social members who enjoy this lovely green with its modest but adequate facilities.

 The club has a number of mixed friendly matches – a very good way to improve your game while socialising and making new friends.
 Social roll-ups are held at 2pm every Monday afternoon and 10.15am every Friday morning, with Club Members Night at 6pm every Wednesday – fun bowling usually followed by food and drink.
 As well as bowling, the Club holds many social functions throughout the year including Quiz Nights, Skittles meals out and BBQs.
 Click here for the full list of this season’s events.